sidkshatriya/me/009-rr-on-aarch64.md

 the bug will come soon.

 ### `debuginfod` interlude
+_Note that `rr.soft` itself does NOT need debuginfo/debuginfod to peform record/replay.
+This interlude is about why the gdb debugger may need debuginfo -- most conveniently downloaded using debuginfod._

 In the above `gdb` transcript you may have noticed that we stepped into the `fork` glibc function and we saw C source code and not assembly !